Cartel party theory: Contrast with mass parties

 The cartel party is contrasted with the traditional view of the mass party, where political parties organize around the issues of large numbers of people.
 Mass parties are often linked to specific groups with specific policy needs and compete in elections to advance their constituents needs.
 Mass parties traditionally had little formal support from the government and were largely financed and organized from civil society.
 In Western Europe the growth of socialist parties in the 19th and early 20th century are traditionally linked to the growth of mass parties, who emerged in working class communities to advance issues like universal suffrage and labor reform.

 Reasons for growth

 Decline of mass parties

 The mass party as an organizational model declined in many countries in the later 20th century due to political parties' gradual moderation of policy ideas and breakdown of traditional group identities.
 Party membership has been in decline in many democracies, which has led to a decline in financial and personal investment in parties from the electorate.

 Political campaigning

 To compensate for decline in popular support, parties have turned to larger and more expensive political campaigns.
-Parties have turned to increasingly expensive form of campaigning that rely on large amounts of public subsidies and outside political contributions.
+Parties have turned to increasingly expensive forms of campaigning that rely on large amounts of public subsidies and outside political contributions.